usnistgov/FIPS201/_FIPS201/system.md

 a higher level of authentication assurance.

 [^somethingyouknow]: For more information on the terms "something you know," "something you have," and "something you are," see [[SP 800-63]](../_Appendix/references.md#ref-SP-800-63).
-[^oncardbiometric]: Alternatively, an biometric on-card one-to-one comparison can be used to activate the PIV Card.
+[^oncardbiometric]: Alternatively, a biometric on-card one-to-one comparison can be used to activate the PIV Card.

 ### 3.1.2 PIV Card Issuance and Management Subsystem {#s-3-1-2}